Kot97/parallel_benchmark/README.md

     /plot/task/ - contain plots of task size vs execution time for asymptotically best results in each model
     /plot/ - contain plot of task size vs execution time for 2 asymptotically best results in each task and plotting.py

-Unit tests: gtest/pytest
+Unit tests: googletest/pytest
-Benchmarks: Google benchmark
+Benchmarks: googlebenchmark
 Plots: matplotlib

 Environment: